-I've been working on some glue improvements, specifically having it generate glue for the user-defined effects in hosted
+I've been working on some glue improvements, specifically having it generate glue for the user-defined effects in hosted modules - I have a draft PR for this, but it's giving:

 thread 'main' panicked at 'unspecialized lambda sets left over during resolution: LambdaSet([] + (<475>FlexAble(fmt, [

-:1), ^<473>), UlsOfVar(VecMap { keys: [], values: [] })', crates/compiler/mono/src/layout.rs:1980:17
+Encode.EncoderFormatting]):Encode.record:1), ^<473>), UlsOfVar(VecMap { keys: [], values: [] })', crates/compiler/mono/src/layout.rs:1980:17

-this is for $ cargo run -- glue crates/glue/src/RustGlue.roc glue-out examples/cli/cli-platform/main.roc
+this is for $ cargo run -- glue crates/glue/src/RustGlue.roc glue-out examples/cli/cli-platform/main.roc on that branch

-I'm assuming this is because of a combination of this change and this line (I added the .chain
+I'm assuming this is because of a combination of this change and this line (I added the .chain)

-have an interaction with lambda sets a bit later on
+those variables have an interaction with lambda sets a bit later on

 but I'm guessing maybe they need to be registered in some other way?